wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 After you create a data source connection and load data into Power BI Desktop, you can return and change your connection settings at any time.
-This action is often required due to a security policy within the organization, for example when the password needs to be updated every 90 days.
+This action is often required due to a security policy within the organization, for example, when the password needs to be updated every 90 days.
 You can change the data source, edit permissions or clear permissions.